-How much will it cost to use the survey or consult with The PEAR Institute?
+How much will it cost to use the survey or consult with PEAR?

-Please contact The PEAR Institute for more information.
+➤ Please contact PEAR for more information (contact@pearinc.org).
 The cost for using the CIS-S is dependent on a variety of aspects, such as the number of surveys to be administered and survey design.